 7. Label all camp clothes, shoes, trunk and other items with the camper’s full name.

-8. Please review the Parent Handbook for answers to questions you or your son may have about camp.
+8. Please review the information below for answers to questions you or your son may have about camp.

 9. Cell phones, iPods/other music players, and any other electronics are not allowed at camp.
 Non-Internet accessible cameras and Go-Pros may be brought to camp.
 Falling Creek Camp is not responsible for lost cameras or Go-Pros.